Looking for a new CRM? Check out these four ways to make the process smoother.

 How to ensure your CRM switch is a smooth process

-Before making a switch, you first need to determine whether the software itself is the problem.
+Before making a switch, you need to determine whether the software itself is the problem.
 Businesses switch CRMs for various reasons, but in my experience, the decision often comes down to poor user adoption.
-If it's not clear to your staff members how – or even why – to use the CRM, then don't expect them to be eager participants.
+If it's not clear to your staff members how – or even why – they should use the CRM, then don't expect them to be eager participants.
 Perhaps that's why failure rates for CRM projects hover around 33%, according to a 2017 analysis.
-And when CRM installations take a nosedive, they not only fail to deliver profitable growth, they can also damage long-standing customer relationships.
+When CRM installations take a nosedive, they not only fail to deliver profitable growth, but can also damage long-standing customer relationships.

 Should you switch CRMs?

 The main job of a CRM is to organize leads and keep communication flowing.
 If leads are slipping through the cracks and miscommunication is constant, you're not getting your money's worth out of the software.

 - Before trashing your existing CRM, investigate the source of the issue.
 Audit the CRM software and setup.
 Before you switch, take the time to understand your old one's issues and what you lack so you can find one that helps your business's customer relationships.
 Sometimes there is room to make changes to your old CRM before switching to a new one, but if you can't, it may be time to find something more user-friendly and affordable.

 - Is the issue user adoption or lack of standards for data entry?
 Perhaps the system is missing key features your company needs, which is a common reason companies switch CRMs, according to a survey from Capterra.

 - After identifying the problem, you can decide whether you need to retrain your team, tweak the system's setup or look for a new platform.
 For example, if you've already tried every onboarding technique you can think of and your staff members are still struggling to use the CRM, it's probably time to start over.